PMCC-BioinformaticsCore/janis-assistant/README.md

 (default: `~/.janis/janis.db`).
 When a task is started, a database and workflow files are copied to a generated output folder  (default: `~/janis/execution/{workflowName}/${yyyymmdd_hhMM}_{tid}/task.db`).

+## v0.6.0

+Version v0.6.0 brings new backwards-incompatible changes to the metadata structure, as well as significant changes to the Janis API.